ReactiveSets/toubkal_mysql/README.md

 Where "mysql" object provides options for connecting to MySQL database.
 [All connection options are from "mysql" npm module](https://www.npmjs.com/package/mysql#connection-options).

-Many MySQL servers configuration can be defined in the same JSON configuration file by adding objects with a unique "id" assigned with the value "toubkal_mysql#<account name>".
+Many MySQL servers configurations can be defined simultaneously in the JSON configuration file by adding objects with a unique "id" assigned with the value "toubkal_mysql#\<account name\>".

 ## Reference